chros73/bscpylgtv/README.md

 ## Calibration functionality (in full version)
 **WARNING:** *Messing with the calibration data COULD brick your TV in some circumstances, requiring a mainboard replacement.
 All of the currently implemented functions SHOULD be safe (although they have only been extensively tested for the 2018 Alpha 7/9, 2019/2021/2022 Alpha 9 models), but no guarantees.*

-On supported models, upload to internal 1D/3D LUTs, resetting factory calibration data uploaded via calibration API, uploading custom tone mapping parameters (>=2019 models), using internal test pattern generator (iTPG, >=2019 models) and writing Dolby Vision config file is supported.
+On LG WebOS TVs with Alpha 7 and Alpha 9 chipsets, upload to internal 1D/3D LUTs, resetting factory calibration data uploaded via calibration API, uploading custom tone mapping parameters (>=2019 models), using internal test pattern generator (iTPG, >=2019 models), writing Dolby Vision config file and other calibration commands are supported.

-Supported models: LG OLED and LCD models with Alpha 7 and Alpha 9 chipsets

 ### Calibration commands